ericnewton/many-lives/README.md

 algorithm, but it made it (only slightly) slower.
 I was hoping Rust performance would get closer to the top performers, but I was unable to get it there.

+### Kotlin

+Apparently I'm unable to learn from mistakes, because I used maven to build my Kotlin project.
+It went better than my Java experience but I think that's only because Kotlin doesn't have ancient examples laying around the Internet.

+Kotlin was surprisinging hard for me.
+I was able to type in the data structures easily enough.
+In fact, that part went very fast.

+I struggled getting InteliJ add the right dependency for the kotlinx immutable collections library.
+It added one, and the program would run within IntelliJ, but then I could not build from the command line.

+I was irked that I could not define a constant based on a complex expression.
+Sure, I could get into trouble executing arbitrary expressions to make a constant, and I could define an immutable `val`, but the naming convention is all wrong.
+I could not easily define a constant data structure, such as the initial set of live cells.
+That is, there's no list of tuples as part of the syntax.
+I made a list of a data type, but it's fat and clumsy.

+Performance is less than Java and Scala.
+I don't know what I'm doing, so perhaps it's easy enough to fix with experience.

+IntelliJ locked up for me as I was wrapping up.
+Given that JetBrains builds both IntelliJ and Kotlin, I was expecting a smoother experience.

+The Kotlin compiler was easy to understand.
+I enjoyed not having to specify redundant type information.
+I used immutable data classes for all my data structures and they were very nice.
+I think Kotlin has a very readable result.
+Type aliases improve readability, though the need to add '.toPersistentHashSet()' at the end of every transformative pipeline constantly betrays the implementation details.
+Comparing the Java and Kotlin versions for basic structures shows how much extra is required for a simple data type in Java.

+InteliJ did suggest a simpler stream for counting neighbors, and I'm going to go back and see if there are other languages that consume a stream/iterator/etc with a count function that takes a predicate.
+That was a good suggestion, and a good mark for InteliJ.